| A

 Awards for her hit single 'Ndiredi' which is on Zandisile.

-Her second CD, The One Love Movement on Bantu Biko Street
+Next came her second CD in 2006, The One Love Movement on

 |